FlavScents AInsights Entry: Galbanum Oil (CAS: 8023-91-4)

 6. Regulatory Status (Regional Overview)

 In the United States, galbanum oil is generally recognized as safe (GRAS) for use in flavors by FEMA.
-In the European Union, it is regulated under Regulation (EC) No 1334/2008, with specific FL numbers assigned to its constituents.
-Post-Brexit, the United Kingdom aligns closely with EU regulations but may have specific nuances.
-In Asia, countries like Japan and China have their own regulatory frameworks, often requiring specific approvals for use in food and cosmetics.
-In Latin America, regulations can vary, with Brazil and MERCOSUR countries having distinct guidelines.
+In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
+The United Kingdom follows similar regulations post-Brexit.
+In Asia, regulations can vary, with Japan and China having specific guidelines for natural flavorings.
+In Latin America, countries like Brazil and those in MERCOSUR have their own regulatory frameworks, often aligning with international standards.

 Citation hooks: FEMA; EFSA; national authority publications